 Before the purchase is finalized, you should make sure the property is in good condition and doesn't have any defects by having it examined by a building inspector.
-The purchase offer should therefore include a condition allowing you to obtain an inspection report confirming findings in line with your expectations.
-A negative inspection report may be a negotiating tool for you and could even render the purchase offer null and void.
+The agreement of sale should therefore include a condition allowing you to obtain an inspection report confirming findings in line with your expectations.
+A negative inspection report that reveals issues may be a negotiating tool for you and could even render the purchase offer null and void.